sl8r000/normal-extensions/_posts/2017-06-07-blue-apron.md

 # Last Word

 Looking forward, I think the most crucial number to watch is Blue Apron's customer acquisition cost.
 At historical levels, Blue Apron's LTV/CAC looks good, and suggests an ability to profitably re-invest in user acquisition to grow its business; if this falters in the future, I think the most likely culprit will be rising CAC.
-This same worry about rising marketing costs shows up in the "magic number" calculation.
+This same worry about rising marketing costs relative to revenue growth shows up in the "magic number" calculation.